Michele-Carbone-New-Cover

 • Fresh shredded rosemary

-• Handful freshly grated Parmigiana cheese
+• Handful freshly grated Parmigiano Reggiano cheese (optional)

 • Coarse salt